AndreMorise/CleanArch/src/Client/README.md

 This project provides a modern React application template with TypeScript and Vite for fast development and optimal performance, designed to work with the CleanArch backend.

+## Prerequisites

+- **[PNPM](https://pnpm.io/installation)**: This project requires PNPM as the package manager instead of NPM.
+Follow the installation instructions to set it up on your system.

 ## Template Status

 This template includes a basic structure for the React client application with sample implementations that demonstrate integration with the backend API.